Introducing libsql Migrate

-libsql Migrate is a database migration and seed management tool for libsql with configurable options, built with Node.js and available as an npm package.
+libsql Migrate is a database migration and seed management tool for libsql with configurable options, written in JavaScript and available as an npm package.

 Installation